-Therefore cgx can only generate a tet-mesh if one of these programs are accessible.
+Therefore cgx can only generate a tet-mesh if one of these programs are accessible (TETGEN like glut is included in the cgx package).
 For the full functionality replace the original ng_vol source file in the NETGEN package with the modified program ng_vol from the cgx-distribution and build it again.
 This version regards a target element size.
 Tetgen is able to regard that size unchanged.